Testen10/CSE8AProject1/README.md

 <p>If you run this code, it will geneate a text file 'result.txt' which includes the following analysis:</p>
 <blockquote>
 <ol>
-  <li> Average level of each category in the dataset</li>
+  <li> Average level of each factor in the dataset</li>
-  <li> Maximum level of each category in the dataset</li>
+  <li> Maximum level of each factor in the dataset</li>
   <li> Total number of students recorded in the dataset</li>
   <li> Number of students whose anxiety level is higer than the average</li>
-  <li> Top 5 negative categories that students with anxiety level higher than the average have higher than the average level</li>
+  <li> Top 5 negative factors that students with anxiety level higher than the average have higher than the average level</li>
-  <li> Top 5 positive categories that students with anxiety level higher than the average have lower than the average level</li>
+  <li> Top 5 positive factors that students with anxiety level higher than the average have lower than the average level</li>
-  <li> Top 5 positive categories that students with anxiety level lower than the average have higher than the average level</li>
+  <li> Top 5 positive factors that students with anxiety level lower than the average have higher than the average level</li>
-  <li> Top 5 negative categories that students with anxiety level lower than the average have lower than the average level</li>
+  <li> Top 5 negative factors that students with anxiety level lower than the average have lower than the average level</li>
 </ol>
 </blockquote>

-<br> Negative category refers to the factor where the higher level contributes to higher anxiety level of the student.
+<br> Negative factor refers to the factor where the higher level contributes to higher anxiety level of the student.
-<br> List of negative category:
+<br> List of negative factor:
 <blockquote>
 <ul>
   <li> depression</li>